-- 1. Evaluations are conducted in accordance with the requirements of rules for the eligibility areas listed in Sections 1 and 2 under Eligibility Criteria. - 2.
-Existing screening and evaluation information available from agencies that previously served the child and family shall be used, as appropriate, to meet evaluation criteria for the rules for the eligibility areas listed in Section 1 and 2.
+- 1. Evaluations are conducted in accordance with the requirements of rules for the eligibility areas listed in Sections 1, and 2, of the Eligibility Criteria. - 2.
+Existing screening and evaluation information available from agencies that previously served the child and family shall be used, as appropriate, to meet evaluation criteria for the rules for the eligibility areas listed in Sections 1. and 2. of the Eligibility Criteria.